kCLOSED CHURCHES WITHIN THE PRESENT

 The 4-point Forksville

-1952.
-The charge's final 1952 report in the Central New York Conference
+Conference in 1952.
+The charge's final 1952 report in the Central New

-Pennsylvania Conference carried a line for Bethel with 0 members, and listed
+Conference carried a line for Bethel with 0 members, and

-only 3 owned church buildings on the charge.
-When the Conference was
+listed only 3 owned church buildings on the charge.
+When the Conference

 Bethel line was dropped and Forksville was listed as